Free 60-Day Trial

 sense to manually create a new component instance by hand every time

-a device comes on-line.
+a new entity comes on-line.

 A component template is used to simplify creating multiple component instances that only differ by a few attributes and stream feed data.
 When a component uses the feed API to upload data it can pass in a component template Id.
-A component instance will be created automatically within the organization, if a component does not already exist for that feed (also known as device automatic registration).
+A component instance will be created automatically within the organization, if a component does not already exist for that feed (also known as automatic registration).

 One or more components created from a component template can remain linked to that template.
 Any changes made to a template can be applied to all components linked to it.
 This makes mass modeling changes easy to do without any required programming.